kkapuria3/BestBuy-GPU-Bot/README.md

 ### Further Details

-* Item Keyword corresponds to a keyword in your product name (no spaces allowed)
+* Item Keyword corresponds to a keyword in your product name ( case sensitive | no spaces allowed ) *_you can retrive ITEM_KEYWORD from the Black Title on a specific Products Page_*
 ```
 const ITEM_KEYWORD= "3060";
 ```